 Coffee never really appealed to me — at least, that's what I thought.
 Cold-brew coffee is what first won me over and now I enjoy coffee made in a variety of ways.
 There are both health benefits and disadvantages to drinking coffee, but that aside, I've discovered a love for coffee, and it all started with cold-brew coffee.
 If you're looking for a smooth cup of Joe, this is an excellent method.

 Plus, it's so simple!
 You leave coffee in water for 12 hours or more, and then you strain it.
 You now have a coffee concentrate that will last at least a week.
 What more can you ask for?
 The advantages of cold brewing coffee, as I see it, are as follows:

-1. It is simple and easy to do.
+1. It's simple and easy to do.

 4. The cold-brew method is less bitter, which promotes a smooth flavor.